Frequently Asked Questions

 Where does Arlington store all their asset data?

 The City of Arlington chose a hosted Cartegraph OMS deployment for two reasons: because it was more cost-effective and offered better data security.
 On average, hosting through Cartegraph costs about 60 percent less than an on-premise deployment.
 In addition, Cartegraph utilizes Amazon Web Services (AWS)—the top data center infrastructure in the nation—to host the Cartegraph cloud, and they follow a meticulous set of protocols to protect your data while ensuring a fluid connection between your authorized users and their products.

 Can you manage facilities with Cartegraph OMS?

 Yes.
 From warehouses to workshops, you can use Cartegraph OMS to effectively manage the buildings, grounds, and structures that house your operations.
-From electrical generators and HVAC equipment to plumbing fixtures and roofing systems, Cartegraph OMS can help your organization inspect and maintain every asset in your facility network.
+From site electrical utilities and HVAC equipment to plumbing and roofing, Cartegraph OMS can help your organization inspect and maintain every asset in your facility network.